ccodwg/Covid19Canada/README.md

 - ⚠️ Recovered/active case counts are unreliable
   - The defintion of "recovered" has changed over time and differs between provinces.
 For example, Quebec changed their defintion of recovered on July 17, 2020, which created a massive spike on that date.
 For this reason, these data should be interpreted with caution.
   - Recovered and active case numbers for Ontario (and thus Canada) are incorrectly estimated prior to 2021-09-07 and should not be considered reliable.
   - Recovered and active case numbers for British Columbia are no longer available as of 2021-02-10.
 Values for this province (and thus Canada) should be discarded after this date.
-Saskatchewan and Nova Scotia have also stopped reporting recovered and active case values.
+Several other provinces have also stopped reporting these values, including Saskatchewan, Nova Scotia and Newfoundland & Labrador.
 - ⚠ Vaccine dose numbers are unreliable
   - Many provinces have stopped reporting vaccine dose data like they did previously.
 The most reliable vaccine numbers are available weekly from the [PHAC vaccine coverage map](https://health-infobase.canada.ca/covid-19/vaccination-coverage/).